WulfGamesYT/MultiDatabasePDO/README.md

 &#10132; You don't change the comment in the file or remove it, doing so will make me think you want to claim it as your own.

 ## Getting Started
 Before you start please make sure you understand [the basics of PDO](https://secure.php.net/manual/en/book.pdo.php).
-Simply download the latest version of [MultiDatabasePDO](https://github.com/WulfGamesYT/MultiDatabasePDO/raw/master/MultiDatabasePDO.php) and include it in your autoload php file (or header inc file on every page).
+Simply download the [latest version](https://github.com/WulfGamesYT/MultiDatabasePDO/raw/master/MultiDatabasePDO.php) and include it in your autoload php file (or header inc file on every page).
 Once done, you can connect to all your databases by doing:
 ```php
 $multiPDO = new MultiDatabasePDO([
     ["mysql", "1.1.1.1", "database_1", "username", "password"],